vighneshiyer/vighneshiyer.com/content/research/blog/2025_10-openai_hw_team_and_tools/index.md

 > Sama: The AI computing infrastructure buildout right now is “…the biggest joint industrial project in human history.”
 >
 > “This requires a lot of companies, a lot of countries, a lot of industries to come together, and a lot of stuff has to happen at the same time and we’ve all got to invest together… (and given everything we’ve seen) I think the whole industry has decided this is a good bet to take.”

+- Dojo stories.
+No precise exceptions.
+No step-by-step debugger.
+No compiler.
+No pre-silicon emulator.
+And all these and more led to the failure of Dojo.
+  - The importance of building the entire software stack BEFORE tapeout is so essential.
+AMD can't do this.
+Nearly all SW dev only happens after the silicon is back and brought up.
+The internal uarch is a total mess.
+  - NVIDIA does this all the time.
+They have a robust chip emulator.
+Firmware and drivers are nailed down before the silicon is back and it's running full workloads on the power up day.

+Dojo exposed the hw redundancy directly in the isa, like the cores were fused off per device and the compiler has to reason about that lol, another reason for failure

+The importance of cleanly separating architecture and microarchitectute, this makes all the difference to build a robust compiler, ergonomics are so important, Nvidia did this right

+But do LLM generated kernels make this obsolyet thinking?
+If karpathy is right that llms aren't thinking machines but rather human spirits, then I don't think the spirits would be happy with a broken compiler and exposed uarch details everywhere lol.

+> If language models can reason from documentation and code analysis and perhaps the PTX spec alone, then why would examples be a limiting factor (all the libraries you mentioned have their code open source)?
+What to you appears to be the fundamental limiter for how models can write CUDA code?
+What are the failure modes you see?

+> There is something here that is a bit subtle.
+CUDA kernels are amenable to model autonomous iteration because they manage to separate enough microarchitectural details from the architectural ISA.
+If this isn't the case, I suspect LLMs would perform much worse - consider the Groq or Dojo ISA.